mdolab/MACH-Aero/machAeroTutorials/airfoilopt_singlepoint.rst

 Adding command line arguments
 -----------------------------
 This is a convenience feature that allows the user to pass in command line arguments to the script.
-Two options are provided:
+Four options are provided:

--  specifying the output directory
+-  Output directory
+-  Optimizer to be used
--  specifying the optimizer to be used
+-  Grid file to be used
+-  Optimizer options

 .. literalinclude:: ../tutorial/airfoilopt/singlepoint/airfoil_opt.py
     :start-after: # rst args (beg)